Bonny Warner: Bobsleigh career

 After a 1999 vacation to Park City, Utah, Warner went over to bobsleigh and competed from 1999 to 2002.
 While searching for a brakeman, she discovered Vonetta Flowers, who would go on to win the gold medal in the two-woman event at the 2002 Winter Olympics in Salt Lake City.
-Warner's best seasonal finish in the Bobsleigh World Cup was third overall in 2000-1.
-During the 2001-2 Bobsleigh World Cup, Warner carried on her sled a memorial to the victims of the September 11, 2001 attacks in New York and Washington, DC.
+Warner's best seasonal finish in the Bobsleigh World Cup was third overall in 2000–1.
+During the 2001-2 Bobsleigh World Cup, Warner carried on her sled a memorial to the victims of the September 11, 2001 attacks in New York and Washington, D.C.
 She tried out for the 2002 US team, but did not qualify though Flowers did.
 She also participated in simulation for bobsleigh starts prior to the 2002 games.
 Because she did not qualify for the 2002 Winter Olympics, she worked for NBC Sports during their television coverage of the games.

 Life since the Winter Olympics

 Since her retirement from bobsleigh, Warner was a pilot for JetBlue Airways, eventually moving up the ranks to senior management in the company.
-She now is President of JetBlue’s Venture Capital arm, JetBlue Technology Ventures.
+She eventually became President of JetBlue's Venture Capital arm, JetBlue Technology Ventures.
+Currently, she continues her work in the aviation industry for Joby Aviation.